 The allowed values for the TIME_OF_DEPARTURE parameter are integers in the range 0 to 2 32 – 1.

-This parameter is used to indicate when the first frame energy is sent by the transmitting port in units equal to 1/TIME_OF_DEPARTURE_ClockRate.
+This parameter is used to indicate when the first PPDU energy is sent by the transmitting port in units equal to 1/TIME_OF_DEPARTURE_ClockRate.
 TIME_OF_DEPARTURE may be included in the transmitted

 frame in order for recipients on multiple channels to determine the time differences of air propagation times between transmitter and recipients and hence to compute the location of the transmitter.